open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-07.md

 [Version 0.82.0](https://github.com/open-telemetry/opentelemetry-collector/releases/tag/v0.82.0)
 has been released, along with 0.81.

-The major addition in 0.82 is the ability to export Collector telemetry via OTLP.
+The major addition in 0.82 is the ability to export collector telemetry via OTLP.
 This is an experimental feature, please see the release notes for more details.
 0.81 removes the connectors feature gate, as connectors are no longer experimental.
 Both releases include a variety of enhancements and bug fixes, as